masterpointio/masterpoint.io/content/updates/terralith-monolithic-terraform-architecture.md

 ###### Collaborating in a Terralith
 Collaboration in a Terralith setup can be challenging as well.
 Since all the resources are provisioned with one root module, state is stored in one file.
 A common best practice in TF is to use [state locking](https://developer.hashicorp.com/terraform/language/state/locking), which locks the state file so only one operation can be executed at a given time.
 This is intended to prevent odd drift scenarios and state file corruption.

-Because of this best practice, two engineers working on completely different infrastructure in the Terralith at the same time can find themselves unable to perform state operations concurrently.
+Because of this practice, two engineers working on completely different infrastructure in the Terralith at the same time can find themselves unable to perform state operations concurrently.

 Here is a diagram of what that might look like in practice.
 This highlights the hit to engineering productivity that the Terralith causes: